 We employ the "smoothed bootstrap" method for generating the loss distribution.
 The smoothed bootstrap method is one of the methods that connect the distribution, of the realized risk and the potential risk event, smoothly.
-Under this method, no assumptions are made about the shape of the distribution as a whole, but assumptions are made on the individual distribution related to realized individual losses.
-Therefore, this method takes advantage of the widely known parametric method (method assuming a distribution) as well as the non-parametric one (method not assuming a distribution).
+Under this method, no assumptions are made about the shape of the distribution as a whole, but assumptions are on the individual distribution related to realized individual losses.
+Therefore, this method takes advantage of the widely known parametric method as well as the non-parametric one.